Do-it-Yourself Renovation Tips for a Picture-Perfect Home Makeover

 Perhaps easier to remodel than the kitchen or the bathroom is the master bedroom.
 Nonetheless, this room deserves some careful thought, planning, and of course, creativity.
 The first thing to ask is: what do you need or want in your ideal bedroom?

-Most times this project can be as simple as rearranging furniture—like moving the bed and vanity to different spots in the room.
+This project can often be as simple as rearranging furniture—like moving the bed and vanity to different spots in the room.
 But if you want added areas like a sitting or reading space, plan out how it would fit into your master suite.
-You can also get rid of the unwanted pieces that tend to clutter your bedroom and open the space up.
+You can also eliminate the unwanted pieces that tend to clutter your bedroom and open the space up.
 However, do remember to leave room for storage space needs.

 This simply laid out and designed master bedroom of a 3-bedroom Ranch has floor-to-ceiling windows for lots of sunlight (Plan #109-1192).